kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 ## Step 2: Create a Kosli Flow

 <!--
-For now an explanation of what a Kosli Flow is exists here.
-These explanations need to live at the top-level of the docs.
-What a Flow is should not appear in tutorials like this.
--->

-A Kosli *Flow* represents a single business-process, about which you want to record (attest) evidence.
-Different kinds of Kosli *flows* include:
-- How you build, test, and deploy software Artifacts for a specific service
-- Defining and applying changes to infrastructure
-- Recording real-time access to production servers
-- Feature-flag changes
-- Required steps when onboarding a new employee

 For this tutorial we are using the first kind:
 - the *Flow* corresponds to the git repository
-- the Artifact being built and deployed is an `nginx` docker image

-When attesting evidence, the target of the attestation must be named.
+- the Artifact being built and deployed is an `nginx` docker image When attesting evidence, the target of the attestation must be named.
 These names are defined in a yml file.
+-->

-A prepared yml file already exists in the git repository.
+The Flow's yml template-file exists in the git repository.
 Confirm this yml file exists by catting it:

 ```shell {.command}
 cat kosli.yml
 ```

-You will see the following output, which specifies the existence of an Artifact named `nginx`:
+You will see the following output, specifying the existence of an Artifact named `nginx`:

 ```plaintext {.light-console}